HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

 \subsubsection{Temporal Stability}

-We next demonstrate the temporal stability of the heat loss and show that the dynamical system of the gradient update is stable, that is, the solution of the dynamical system would converge as the time $t$ approaches infinity.
-This analysis is supported by von Neumann stability analysis, similar to Yang et al.'s work~\cite{yang2023steik}.
+We next demonstrate the temporal stability of the heat loss and show that the dynamical system of the gradient update is stable, that is, the solution of the system converges as the time $t$ approaches infinity.
+This is supported by von Neumann stability analysis, similar to Yang et al.'s work~\cite{yang2023steik}.

 Yang et al. showed that for the eikonal loss (\Cref{eq:eikonal_loss}), the temporal gradient flow of the optimization is: